Law firms’ role in advancing AI in private equity

 1. Undeniable efficiency gains

 GenAI solutions can automate repetitive tasks like due diligence document review, speeding up deal processes and saving time for both lawyers and PE professionals.
-Many private fund advisers are feeling the pressure of heightened scrutiny from both the U.S. Securities and Exchange Commission (SEC) and limited partners (LPs).
+Many private fund advisers are feeling the pressure of heightened scrutiny from both the SEC and LPs.
 Meanwhile, operating costs are also rising, driving advisers to look for ways to maintain or cut spending.

 AI cannot replace experienced attorneys in providing complex legal services to PE clients, but it can serve as a valuable tool for augmenting legal professionals’ capabilities and improving overall efficiency.